SailPoint (SAIL)

 Matt Mills, President

-Matt Mills has over 30 years of experience in the technology sector and was promoted to President in August 2024.
-Prior to joining SailPoint, he spent more than 20 years at Oracle, where he served as Senior Vice President of North America Sales, overseeing 8,000 employees and managing $4.5 billion in annual revenues.
-He also held the position of CEO at MapR Technologies until 2018 and currently serves as a board advisor to several early-stage SaaS companies.
+Matt Mills brings over 30 years of experience to his role, overseeing all revenue-connected and customer-success aspects of the business.
+Before joining SailPoint, he spent more than 20 years at Oracle, where he served as Senior Vice President of North America Sales, managing over 8,000 employees and $4.5 billion in annual revenues.
+Mills also held the position of CEO at MapR Technologies until 2018 and currently serves as a board advisor to early-stage SaaS companies.

 AI Analysis | Feedback